Harmondsworth Great Barn: Neglect and rescue

-The receiver offered the barn to Hillingdon Council and English Heritage for £1, but both refused the offer.
+the receiver offered the barn to Hillingdon Council and English Heritage for £1, but both refused the offer.
 Instead, a Gibraltar-based company calling itself Harmondsworth Barn Ltd bought the barn.
-The company had no other assets and it was reported that it was seeking to speculate on obtaining compensation from a proposed expansion of Heathrow Airport.
+It was reported that the company was seeking to speculate on obtaining compensation from a proposed expansion of Heathrow Airport.
 Such compensation would be paid should the land be required and the property demolished, although the barn fell just slightly outside the area required for a new runway.
 The new owners made no effort to maintain the barn, which fell into disrepair and was closed to the public apart from an annual one-day opening in conjunction with the Open House Weekend each September.

-The Society for the Protection of Ancient Buildings (SPAB) raised the alarm in a 2009 edition of its magazine, Cornerstone, in which the deteriorating condition of the barn was highlighted as the magazine's cover story.
-The magazine reported that on a recent visit "more than a dozen gaps in the tiled roof were seen, some large.
+In 2009, the Society for the Protection of Ancient Buildings raised the alarm about the deteriorating condition of the barn.
+It reported that "more than a dozen gaps in the tiled roof were seen, some large.
 The site appeared to lack fire-fighting equipment or alarms, and could be easily accessed.
 Plants have taken root in the stone-and-brick plinth, and have begun to damage the medieval blocks upon which the barn stands."
-English Heritage issued a statement saying: "The absentee owner of the barn has declined to engage with English Heritage (and the local authority) for some years despite our offers of help, support, advice and grants.
+English Heritage stated: "The absentee owner of the barn has declined to engage with English Heritage (and the local authority) for some years despite our offers of help, support, advice and grants.
 The Heathrow expansion area would surround the site of the barn on three sides but would not, according to plans we have seen, propose its demolition or removal.
-However, this still leaves question marks over the barn’s future and in particular, the issues of viability and setting."
+However, this still leaves question marks over the barn's future and in particular, the issues of viability and setting."